 During the workshop, Laurence will be teaching Solidity (an object-oriented programming language for writing smart contracts) from the simplest smart contract up to interacting with a web application.
 The focus is very much the practical techniques that are needed when developing on Ethereum.
 The sessions will be very hands on, encouraging students to practice and explore Ethereum and raise any questions students might have regarding the Ethereum platform.

 He brings with him a wealth of knowledge and expertise in Solidity that he loves to share and will be teaching how to write and develop smart contracts during the hands-on development session, and will give students the opportunity to ask questions in relation to the Ethereum platform.

-Secure your place at the next Blockchain Developer Workshop.
+Secure your place at the next Blockchain Developer Workshop by clicking HERE.

 https://blockchain-careers.slack.com/ (this is an invitation only group, to join please send an email outlining your request to join at email@example.com)